grimmeanor/arduino-buzzer-music-maker/README.md

 passive buzzer, and then make music from those notes and chords.
 I chose the opening of Beethoven's 5th Symphony as the music to play.

-This project only requires one data pin to signal HIGH/LOW to the buzzer, so this can be used with any board.
-I have not provided a schematic because of how basic this circuit is.
-From an Arduino compatible board connect a digital pin (BUZZER_PIN) to the positive post of an active or passive buzzer, and connect the buzzer ground pin to GND on the Arduino.
+[Project assembly](https://user-images.githubusercontent.com/20711484/184712946-89a3d328-0530-4271-ac1d-f30e6506cacf.png) only requires one data pin to signal HIGH/LOW to the buzzer, so this can be used with any board.

+connect the buzzer ground pin to GND on the Arduino.
 That's it!

 Special thanks to https://pages.mtu.edu/~suits/NoteFreqCalcs.html for the